orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 ```

 Where the request:
-- **mode** can be 'a' for asynchronous mode and 's' for synchronous mode
+- **mode** can be 'a' for asynchronous mode, 's' for synchronous mode and 'l' for live mode
 - **command-payload-length** is the length of the class-name field plus the command-payload field
 - **class-name** is the class name of the command implementation.
 There are short form for the most common commands:
  - **q** stands for query as idempotent command.
 It's like passing <code>com.orientechnologies.orient.core.sql.query.OSQLSynchQuery</code>